npm package json lock version lockfileVersion:1 or 2? All you need

 and in case of npm install you face

-This version of npm is compatible with lockfileVers[email protected], but package-lock.json was generated for [email protected]
+This version of npm is compatible with lockfileVersion@1, but package-lock.json was generated for lockfileVersion@2

-In case above you either downgrade your npm and make the package.lock.json with lockfile version to 1 (just run npm i and push the lock file ) or you upgrade the npm version of the machine that is generating the error to matching node version.
-Here is an example of github workflow pipeline with specific version
+In the aforementioned scenario, you have two options: either downgrade your npm and generate the package.lock.json file with lockfile version 1 (simply run npm i and push the lock file), or upgrade the npm version on the machine that is encountering the error to match the Node.js version.
+Here’s an example of a GitHub workflow pipeline with a specific version:

 with: